thevisad/voynich_unlocked/readme.md

                exclusive)
 ```

-**The two operator families never co-occur in the same structural slot.**
+**The two operator families are not observed to co-occupy the same structural slot across the analyzed corpus.**
-This holds without exception across the entire corpus.

 ---